Parth099/College-Notes/College Math/Concepts of Vector Calculus/The Line Integral.md

 # Line integral WRT Arc Length
-The most basic type of Line integral is the Line integral with respect to Arc length. [[Arc Length]]
+The most basic type of Line integral is the Line integral with respect to [[Arc Length]].

 $$\int_C f(x,y) \mathop{ds}$$ where $ds = \sqrt{(\frac{dx}{dt})^2+(\frac{dy}{dt})^2} \mathop{dt}$.
 Think about how this represents a triangle and how that can help you get the arc-length.

 So: $\int_C f(x(t), y(t)) \sqrt{(\frac{dx}{dt})^2+(\frac{dy}{dt})^2} \mathop{dt}$